Is ERC Taxable Income? How To Claim ERC On Your Taxes

 How To Claim The Employee Retention Credit: Quick Overview

-Small business owners eligible to receive the employee retention credit claimed this tax credit on Form 941, Employer’s Quarterly Federal Tax Return.
+Small business owners eligible to receive the employee retention credit claimed this tax credit on IRS Form 941, Employer’s Quarterly Federal Tax Return.
 However, some small business owners overlooked this important credit and didn’t claim it when submitting Form 941 to the IRS.
 Fortunately, eligible small business owners can retroactively claim this credit and receive a refund check by amending their quarterly tax returns using Form 941-X.

 Table of Contents